popey/popey.com-blog/content/post/2023/09/there-is-still-no-linux-app-store.md

 ## Prior attempts

+Ubuntu alone has made *multiple* attempts in the past to enable paid applications via a built-in storefront.

+### Ubuntu Software ~~Center~~ Centre

-Ubuntu has made attempts in the past to enable paid applications via a build-in storefront.
-If you ran Ubuntu on your desktop back in 2012/2013 you would have had access to paid apps via Ubuntu Software Centre.
-Developers could package their software as a deb and publish for Ubuntu users.
+If you ran Ubuntu on your desktop back in 2012/2013 you would have been able to buy paid apps via Ubuntu Software Centre.
+Third-party application developers could (and did) package their software as a deb and publish for Ubuntu users.
 Only users who paid for the app were able to download the applications.

 [![Ubuntu Software](/blog/images/2023-09-28/store.jpeg)](/blog/images/2023-09-28/store.jpeg)

 There were no in-app purchases, no donations, and no subscriptions.
-You pay once, you get the app from a special, private PPA.
+You paid once, then you get the app and updates from a special, private PPA.

-### The ARB (Application Review Board)

-This failed for many reasons. debs are notoriously difficult for non-Debian people to make and maintain.
+This failed for many reasons.
+The debs are notoriously difficult for non-Debian people to make and maintain.
 If you're an application developer using Qt, or an indie game dev using Unity, Debian packaging is likely a dark art that you don't want to learn.

 **Note: Whenever I say the above, an experienced Debian Developer will almost always pop-up and explain it's not that hard, anyone can learn it, here's the [packaging guide](https://packaging.ubuntu.com/html/).
 Don't listen to them, they're wrong.**

+### The ARB (Application Review Board)

 Canonical tasked a team called the ARB (Application Review Board) - actual humans - to help developers get their application published.
 This often required many round-trips between the ARB and the developer to make a standards-compliant Debian package.
 Eventually the developer could publish their application.
 But this iterative and gated process was required for each release of the application.